kennethlynne/generator-angular-xl/README.md

 # generator-angular-xl [[![Build Status](https://travis-ci.org/kennethlynne/generator-angular-xl.png?branch=master)](https://travis-ci.org/kennethlynne/generator-angular-xl)](https://travis-ci.org/kennethlynne/generator-angular-xl) [![Code Climate](https://codeclimate.com/github/kennethlynne/generator-angular-xl.png)](https://codeclimate.com/github/kennethlynne/generator-angular-xl)

-Automate your workflow when implementing large scale AngularJS applications.
-Avoid boilerplate and improve productivity.
+An opinionated kickstarter for your next large scale AngularJS application.
+Avoid boilerplate and improve productivity and consistency.
-This generator and framework is a seed and basic framework for developing AngularJS applications.
-Stay in the zone, spend more time flowing and less time doing the boring stuff.

 To sum up:
 - All scripts in `app/scrips`, `app/components` and `app/pages` and styles in `app/styles` will be automatically included in minifiers, index.html and tests.
 Specify configuration once and share it between *all the things*.
 Need more control?
 Check out [resources.json](#resources.json).